-- Recognise academic achievement - Drive up standards of learning and teaching in the biosciences - Provide students with confidence about their chosen course - Enhance competitiveness of students in a global jobs market - Provide employers with an assurance of the level of employability skills and subject relevant bioscience skills provided by a programme - Provide an international mark of "good practice" allowing wide ranging comparability among high performing institutions
+- Recognise academic achievement - Drive up standards of learning and teaching in the biosciences - Enhance competitiveness for students in a global jobs market - Provide industry with an assurance of the level of employability skills and subject relevant bioscience skills provided by a programme - Provide an international mark of "good practice" allowing wide ranging comparability among high performing institutions

-The biosciences are predominately a set of experimental subjects, which require a hands-on approach to learning.
-Accredited programmes incorporate learning outcomes associated with key skills in laboratory and/or fieldwork thereby providing a high standard of competence in graduates.
+The biosciences are predominately an experimental set of subjects, which require a hands-on approach to learning.
+Accredited programmes incorporate learning outcomes associated with key skills in laboratory and/or fieldwork thereby providing a high standard of competence.
 Transferable graduate skills such as communication, problem solving and team working are integral to the programmes.
 Biologists must be equipped with the skills necessary for self-learning and the ability to apply basic principles of maths, chemistry, physics and information technology to their learning and career.
 These should be taught and assessed at all levels, providing a gradual development of ability and self-confidence in students, culminating at graduation.
 Students will have been encouraged and supported to develop their creativity, innovation and entrepreneurship.

-All graduates will have experienced self-learning and will have satisfactorily completed some form of integrating experience near the end of their course (the nature of which varies according to the level and type of programme) demonstrating independence of thought and analysis of data.
+All graduates will have experienced self-learning and will have satisfactorily completed a substantial integrative experience (either capstone experience or a period of practice, depending upon the type of accreditation) demonstrating independence of thought and analysis of data.